isidornygren/sortware/README.md

                         (default:quicksort)
   -dt DELTATIME, --deltatime DELTATIME
-                        The time between each swap (default:0.001)
+                        The time between each swap (default:0.001) -a, --algorithm       Prints the available algorithms in a list
 ```
 Upon running the application you are presented with a window with unsorted rectangles.
 To sort them, press the left mouse button inside of the window.
 When the sorting is complete,